RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 If anything goes wrong (host failure, crash, network failure, insufficient disk space...), the whole application is gone.

 With microservices, a failure only affects one or a few of the multiple parts of the system, leaving most of the services running.
-This means that you now have the opportunity to react to partial failure and expose a degraded service to your users.
+This means that you now have the opportunity to react to partial failure and offer a degraded (but still useful) service to your users instead of a global error message.

 Regarding scalability, monoliths can only grow vertically.
 That is, the only way to make a monolith faster or handle more requests is to make it run on a faster or bigger host.